-Taking low dose aspirin can cause mild indigestion.
+- Mild indigestion.
 This is a common side effect and is known to affect more than 1 in 100 people.
 If you take your aspirin either with or just after food, it will be less likely to upset your stomach.
 Avoid taking aspirin on an empty stomach.
-If you also take indigestion remedies, take them at least two hours before or after you take your aspirin.
+If you also take indigestion remedies, take them at least two hours before or after you take your aspirin. - Bleeding tendency: There is NO evidence to suggest low dose aspirin causes any increase in bleeding during pregnancy or at the time of birth.

-There is no evidence to suggest low dose aspirin causes any increase in bleeding during pregnancy or at the time of birth.
-If you have any questions or concerns about taking low dose aspirin please speak to your doctor or midwife.
+If you have any questions or concerns about taking low dose aspirin, please speak to your doctor or midwife.
 Please read the information leaflet included with your aspirin for more information about the rarer complications.